 Since the dipolar field diverges with decreasing distance from the dipole, one might expect that the field of one induced dipole on the other would also diverge when the dipoles approach one another, but in a sense the exact opposite holds true: For a fixed detuning and hence fixed polarizability $\alpha$, the fields are actually proportional to $\ell^3$ as $\ell\rightarrow0$.

-Fixed detuning, however, may not the most useful way of viewing the result.
+However fixed detuning may not the most useful way of viewing the result.
 Instead, we insert the explicit expression of the polarization and write

 (Equation)